Kaizen86/Uni-Notes/Digital Signal Processing/Discrete Convolution.md

 | 2        | 0          | 1x0        | 2x(-1)     | 0          | 0          | -2     |
 | 3        | 0          | 1x0        | 2x0        | 0          | 0          | 0      |
 |          | ($x[k=0]$) | ($x[k=1]$) | ($x[k=2]$) | ($x[k=3]$) | ($x[k=4]$) |        |
+Calculating these by hand is a bit tedious, but luckily computers can do that for us.
+MATLAB has a dedicated function called `convolution`, and others have similar but it usually isn't called a convolution for some reason.